Compulsively staring at the semi occupied mason jar

 The first book I recall from my earliest memories as a child, is learning to read using Aesop’s Fables.
 I loved the simple story telling full of allegory and re-read them over and over again.
 Filled with moral and ethical lessons I feel this is the book which shaped me the most.

-At the moment I am working on a short story retelling of a classic fairy-tale, but from an ancient world mythological point of view and a woman’s perspective.
+I am working on a short story retelling of a classic fairy-tale, but from an ancient world mythological point of view and a woman’s perspective.

 Therefore, I have been re-familiarizing myself with Brothers Grimm and Hans Christian Anderson fairy tales for inspiration.